 - While we packed most of our diapers for the week, you can buy baby food and diapers in Barcelona at pharmacies, supermarket chains like Carrefour or the El Corte Ingles store in Central Barcelona.

 - For the international flight with our baby, we packed her favorite toys from this list of best airplane travel toys for babies and toddlers.

-- Other items to pack for Barcelona are a portable change mat and a good sun hat.
+- Other useful baby gear to pack for Barcelona are a travel bottle warmer, a travel snack cup and a good sun hat.

 Get our full packing list for travel with a baby here.

 Pin It For Later!

 Celine is the owner of Baby Can Travel.
 Not only does she have years of experience traveling with babies & toddlers, but she's been helping new parents travel with their babies and toddlers for over a decade.
 In addition to writing on her baby travel blog, she has contributed to articles about traveling with a baby with the Washington Post, the Lonely Planet magazine and Pregnancy & Newborn magazine.

 Celine also writes about family travel on the site FamilyCanTravel.com, which she co-owns with her husband.
 Being from the Canadian Rockies, she shares her passion about her home and travel to Banff National Park and area on their site TravelBanffCanada.com.